 - Check out: Best Travel Insurance for your trips

 I got vaccinated to be able to make the trip from Peru and Bolivia so I had to get the Yellow Fever, tetanus, diphtheria, and meningitis vaccinations.
-The tetanus one, I remember it blew me away for a few days.
+Tetanus one, I remember it blew me away for a few days.
 It’s always better to go with the vaccines up to date.

 Currency exchange in Peru